kuniss/epsilon-ide-extensions/vscode-language-extension/README.md

 * auto-indentation

 [Experimental] Currently under Linux only:
-* semantic checks by the real compiler generator with position-correct findings shown in the problem report view
+* semantic checks by the real compiler generator with position-correct findings shown in the problem report view (on file saving)
-* code generation on saving (if no errors have been found)
+* code generation on file saving (if no errors have been found)

 ## Requirements